bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 * Reducing in person-hours spent configuring peering
 * Reducing configuration mistakes by reducing human interaction
-* And by peering, reducing network latency through expansion of interconneciton relationships
+* And by peering, reducing network latency through expansion of interconnection relationships